simzes/simzes.github.io/_posts/2024-12-14-silhouette-generation-for-minimizing-scanning-variation.md

 The balance and symmetry groups cascade across the filter; starting from a column *i*, there is a balance group that contributes to the same spot and a symmetric group that mirrors this spot on the filter.
 But the balance group also has a symmetry group, and the symmetry group also has a balance group.
 And so on.

-The cyclic groups of both sets will converge, but it may not be computationally advantages to try and solve for these groups and calculate their error and filter budgets directly; if the spacing has a period of 1, then the set of columns impacted by any single change to the filter includes every column!
+The cyclic groups of both sets will converge, but it may not be computationally efficient to try and solve for these groups and calculate their error and filter budgets directly; if the spacing has a period of 1, then the set of columns impacted by any single change to the filter includes every column!
 The error evaluation algorithm uses a guess-and-check approach.

 ## An Initial Heuristic (That Didn't Work)
 An initial search used a greedy search, with a step heuristic that selected the column with the highest error and masked out cells in that column until the error was gone.
 The cumulative exposure graph looked wonderfully flat; computationally, the filter worked very well, with an error of 0.1%.